tastyigniter/ti-ext-api/docs/index.md

 To install this extension, click on the **Add to Site** button on the TastyIgniter marketplace item page or search for **Igniter.Api** in **Admin System > Updates > Browse Extensions**

+> After installation, enable the extension through your TastyIgniter admin and navigate to Tools > API Resources, which will generate the default endpoints automatically.

 If you are using an Apache installation you will need to add these lines to your .htaccess file for tokens to be passed correctly.